ray-project/ray/doc/source/serve/grpc-guide.md

 (error-handling)=
 ## Error Handling
-Similar to any other gRPC server, request will throw error when the response code is not "OK".
+Similar to any other gRPC server, request will throw `grpc.RpcError` when the response code is not "OK".
 It's advised to put your request code in a try-except block and handle the error accordingly.
 ```{literalinclude} doc_code/http_guide/grpc_guide.py
 :start-after: __begin_error_handle__
 :end-before: __end_error_handle__
 :language: python
 ```

-Serve handled gRPC error codes:
+Serve uses gRPC error codes like below:
 - `NOT_FOUND`: When multiple application are deployed to Serve and the application is not passed in metadata or passed but no matching application.
-- `UNAVAILABLE`: Only on the health check routes when the proxy is in draining state.
+- `UNAVAILABLE`: Only on the health check methods when the proxy is in draining state.
-- `CANCELLED`: The request takes longer than the timeout setting and cancelled.
+- `CANCELLED`: The request takes longer than the timeout setting and got cancelled.
 - `INTERNAL`: Other unhandled errors during the request.